yanimeziani/thala/mobile/README.md

-# Thala
+# Thala Mobile App

 Thala is a TikTok-inspired home for Amazigh stories, culture, and music.
-The experience now includes:
+The mobile app includes:

-- A vertical video feed with bilingual overlays and Supabase-backed content (falls back to curated samples).
+- A vertical video feed with bilingual overlays and backend-synced content (falls back to curated samples).
 - A shader-driven onboarding splash that greets new users and gathers Amazigh identity or ally context.
 - Dedicated community and archive spaces to surface gatherings, projects, and cultural artefacts.
 - A music lounge with a live shader visualiser that pulses with curated Amazigh tracks.